-Improving Surgical Patient Outcomes and Minimizing Risks With Opioid-sparing Pain Control
+Improving Surgical Patient Outcomes and Minimizing Risks with Opioid-Sparing Pain Control

-These courses can be taken by any member of the health care team or patient safety experts to support the didactic portion leading to the eventual credentialed training program on improving surgical patient outcomes and minimizing risks with opioid sparing pain control.
+This course can be taken by any member of the health care team or patient safety experts to support the didactic portion leading to the eventual credentialed training program on improving surgical patient outcomes and minimizing risks with opioid sparing pain control.
 Prime participants include:

 - Physician assistants

 - Home care providers

 In accordance with the ACCME Accreditation Criteria, the American College of Surgeons must ensure that anyone in a position to control the content of the educational activity (planners and speakers/authors/discussants/moderators) has disclosed all relevant financial relationships with any commercial interest (see below for definitions).